Tweed River (New South Wales)

-The Tweed River is a river situated in the Northern Rivers district of New South Wales, Australia.
+The Tweed River is a river situated in the Northern Rivers region of New South Wales, Australia.
 From the middle reaches of its course, the state boundary between New South Wales and Queensland is located approximately 10 km north.

 The river rises on the eastern slopes of the Great Dividing Range; with its watershed bordered by the McPherson, Burringbar, Condong and Tweed ranges and containing a catchment area of 1055 km2.
 The river flows generally north east, joined by eight tributaries including the Oxley and Rous rivers before reaching its mouth at its confluence with the Coral Sea of the South Pacific Ocean, south of Point Danger; descending 173 m over its 78 km course.

 On its journey, it passes through the major urban centres of Murwillumbah and Tweed Heads.

 The river's drainage basin consists mostly of the erosion caldera of the Tweed Volcano, a huge extinct volcano of which Mount Warning is the volcanic plug.
 The Tweed River area has a fine subtropical climate, high rainfall and fertile volcanic soils.
 It was originally covered by rainforest, much of which has been cleared.
 Some remains in several national parks and reserves.
 The lowlands along the river are used for farming sugar cane and other crops.

 The surrounding Tweed Shire is a local government area of New South Wales.
 Each year the river hosts a number of major aquatic events.
 The lower reaches of the Tweed River are a good recreational fishing site.
 Waterskiing, pleasure boating and rowing are other popular activities on the lower reaches of the river.

 History

 Aboriginal history

-The traditional custodians of the land surrounding the Tweed River are the Aboriginal people of the Minyungbul, Tulgi-gin, Cudgenburra, and Mooburra dialects,.
+The traditional custodians of the land surrounding the Tweed River are the Aboriginal people of the Minyungbul, Tulgi-gin, Cudgenburra, and Mooburra dialects.
 Yugembah (also known as Yugumbir, Jugambel, Jugambeir, Jugumbir, Jukam, Jukamba) is one of the Australian Aboriginal languages in areas that include the Tweed River Valley, Gold Coast, Logan, Scenic Rim, Albert River, Beaudesert, Beenleigh, Coolangatta, Coomera, Logan River, Pimpama and Tamborine, within the local government boundaries of the City of Gold Coast, City of Logan, Scenic Rim Regional Council and the Tweed River Valley.